Netherlands rated most unfriendly country for Expats

 These are the countries where it’s easiest to befriend locals, learn the language, fit into the new culture and integrate into the community.

-Canada was most welcoming for the second year in a row; more than half of survey-takers there said they’d made friends with locals.
+Canada was most welcoming for the second year in a row; more than half of survey-takers there said they’d make friends with locals.

 In the case of US, the results of the survey suggest that ease of learning the local language and adapting to the local culture are areas in which the US fares well as an expat destination – despite low scores in organising finances and health care.